calston/tensor/docs/index.rst

 Welcome to Tensor's documentation!
 ==================================

-Tensor is a modular gateway and event router for Riemann, built using the Twisted framework.
+Tensor is a modular gateway and event router built using the Twisted framework.
+It can be used as a monitoring agent and ETL framework for a wide range of applications, and provides a simple yet "powerful" plugin mechanism to expand its capabilities.

 Contents: